tareldewhi/tareldewhi.github.io/en/human-message.md

 <p><strong>And what characteristics should the message itself possess in order to be recognized, interpreted and answered by another technological species?</strong></p>

 <p>
-  The first question — despite decades of attempts by SETI-related projects and other research teams, from the Arecibo message onward — appeared to me the most elusive and difficult to answer.
+ The first question — explored for decades through a variety of interstellar messaging projects, from the Arecibo message onward — still appeared to me the more elusive and difficult to answer.
 So I started with the second one.
 </p>

 <p>